dirtdog792/Learn-Typography/README.md

 Create a new div element below your .medium element.
 Give it a class attribute set to daily-value small-text.
 Within this new div, add a p element with the text % Daily Value *, and set the class attribute to bold right.
 Step 41
 The text % Daily Value * should be aligned to the right.
 Create a .right selector and use the justify-content property to do it.
+Step 42
+Use your existing .divider element as an example to add a new divider after the p element.